yysun/apprun/README.md

 * State management and routing included
 * Run side-by-side with jQuery, chartjs, D3, lit-html ...

+Applications built with AppRun have **less lines of code**, **smaller js files**, and **better performance**.
+See a comparison from [A Real-World Comparison of Front-End Frameworks with Benchmarks (2019 update)](https://medium.freecodecamp.org/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075).
+You can also see the [performance results](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html) compared to other frameworks and libraries in the [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) project.

 ## AppRun Book from Apress

 [![Order from Amazon](https://camo.githubusercontent.com/99fad1f024c274a3d752a1583cf125037583811c/68747470733a2f2f696d616765732e737072696e6765722e636f6d2f7367772f626f6f6b732f6d656469756d2f393738313438343234303638372e6a7067)](https://www.amazon.com/Practical-Application-Development-AppRun-High-Performance/dp/1484240685/)